The tents are set amongst the kopjes and are spacious and comfortable

 These tents have been generally very well designed; the interiors are bright; expect animal print cushions and cream blankets.
 All of the tents have power points for charging cameras etc, and a ceiling fan for when it's hot; the electricity (from a generator) normally runs 24 hours a day.

 All of the tents at Mbuzi Mawe also have their own outside deck area which looks out into the bush.
-Because the tents are well spaced out from one another, the camp is fairly peaceful and it is possible for you to sit and enjoy the sounds of the bush after a morning or afternoon game drive with minimal disturbance.

 There are also torches in the tents for the evenings.
 When walking to and from your tent when it's dark, you will be accompanied by an Askari - usually a Maasai guide armed with a spear and a lot of experience in the bush.

-All of the tents at Mbuzi Mawe are en-suite – with bathrooms at the back of the tents, separated from the bedroom by cream, canvas curtains for privacy.
+All of the tents at Mbuzi Mawe are en-suite – with bathrooms at the back of the tents, separated from the bedroom by green, canvas curtains for privacy.
 Each bathroom has a large wooden mirror, complimentary small bottles of water, a double sink, a flush toilet, clean towels and a couple of bath robes.
 There is also a small selection of complimentary toiletries for guests use!